siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 ## If Using Proxy
 If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your `http_proxy`, `https_proxy`, and `no_proxy` variables for your environment as specified there.
 Also note that for all docker run commands add the `-e` for each of the proxy environment variables as specified in that 0-ProxyPSA document.

+## If you don't have a Kubernetes Environment you can use Docker

+To set up Kubernetes on Docker for Mac follow [these Mac instructions](https://docs.docker.com/docker-for-mac/#kubernetes)

+To set up Kubernetes on Docker for Windows follow [these Windows instructions](https://docs.docker.com/docker-for-windows/#kubernetes)

+***Note: If you follow this path you will have a single architecture cluster.
+Thus, when you try to force things to run on a different architecture node, you should expect to get a pending pod.
+This demonstrates that the multiarch capability is working and checking to ensure image and node architectures match.
+If you run on a multiarch cluster, you can tell things are working in an "arguably cooler" way (pods move to a node of the specified architecture).
+Nevertheless, both methods demonstrate the multiarch selection capabilities.
+Moreover, Docker is seemingly ubiquitous, so I have included pointers to the docs above to set up Kubernetes with Docker just in case you don't have access to a multiarch cluster at the moment.***

 ## Running on windows [Mac/Linux Users Skip This]
 The commands listed are bash commands.
 In order to use bash on Windows 10 see [Enabling Bash on PC](https://www.lifewire.com/how-to-run-the-bash-command-line-in-windows-10-4072207).
 If you do that, all of the commands below will work in a bash script for you.
 If you don't want to do that you can also use the command prompt.
 Just replace the `$var` with `%var%` and `var=x` with `set var=x`.
 The kubectl commands themselves are the same across operating systems.
 An example is changing the bash command: